 Snares: Indiscriminate and terribly cruel

-Animal Aid is launching a new campaign which calls for a ban on the manufacture, sale, possession and use of snares.
+Animal Aid is campaigning for a ban on the manufacture, sale, possession and use of snares.

 What is a snare and what are they for?

 A snare is a thin, wire noose.
 They are ‘set’ by people, with the aim that they will catch certain animals – foxes and rabbits – by the leg or the neck.
 The snare setter wishes to ‘control’ these wild animals, usually because they think the animal will damage their crops or the animals they are producing, and so they want to kill the ‘pests’.

 Are snares good at what they are designed to do – catching rabbits and foxes?